CyberFlameGO/shoya-go/README.md

 ### Help / Support
 The support scope for this project only includes bugs & missing core features ("feature requests"); Operators & end-users should **not** request support relating to end-issues that are not sourced from a bug in the code.
 The documentation exists for a reason.

+### Disclaimer
+This project is not owned by, affiliated with, or endorsed by VRChat, inc.